 Border zone permit is necessary.

 Tez canyon KG

-It is a small canyon in Ak-Shirak region, between the Ishtik caravanserai camp and Baralbas canyon.
+It is a small canyon in the Ak-Shirak region, between the Ishtik Caravanserai camp and Baralbas Canyon.

 Ak-Shyyrak range KG

 Range situated in the Central Tien Shan part.

 What is included

 All transportation in a private vehicle

 Accommodation as described in the program